1031 Exchanges

 What are the steps for making a 1031 Exchange in St. Louis?

-Though there is an optimal order to proceed in, real life is messier than that.
+Though there is an optimal order to proceed.
 These “steps” often happen all at the same time, so you’ll need to have someone (like your Hilliker broker) who can keep things on track, fill in the gaps, and make sure your transaction is moving in the right direction.

 STEP 1: Assemble your team.